KMXV: KCMK-FM (1958–1971)

-1971-73: Country
+KWKI (1971–1982)

-In 1971, the station changed call letter to KWKI and returned to a country music format.
+In 1971, the station changed call letters to KWKI and returned to a country music format.
+After a brief stint with a Top 40 format in 1973, KWKI became "The Rock of Kansas City" in 1974.

-1973-74: Top 40

-For a short time, KWKI had a top 40 format.

-1974-78: Rock

-In 1974, KWKI became "The Rock of Kansas City."
 With this format, it became the first true rock station in Kansas City.
-The station was initially popular with its progressive rock format, but lost steam with KYYS KYYS signed on with a more mainstream rock presentation.
+The station was initially popular with its progressive rock format, but lost steam with KYYS signing on with a more mainstream rock presentation later that year.

-1978-82: Religious

 In 1978, the station was sold to Jimmy Swaggart Ministries.
 Religious programming began airing on December 11, 1978.
 In 1980, KWKI upgraded to 100,000 watts.

-1982-91: Soft Adult Contemporary
+KLSI (1982–1991)

-In 1982, Great Plains Radio bought KWKI and changed formats to soft adult contemporary on July 4, 1982.
-The first song on "Classy" was "Kansas City Lights" by Steve Wariner.
-The station was initially referred to on air as "The New 93," but soon adopted the "Classy 93" moniker.
-The FCC approved the call letters KLSI on July 4, 1982.
-By the late 1980s, KLSI dropped the "Classy" name, referring to itself by call letters.
-Apollo Broadcasting bought the station in 1990.
+In 1982, Great Plains Radio bought KWKI.
+On May 20, KWKI changed formats to soft adult contemporary, and changed call letters to KLSI on July 4.
+The first song under the new format was "Kansas City Lights" by Steve Wariner.
+The station was initially referred to on air as "The New 93", but soon adopted the "Classy 93" moniker.
+By the late 1980s, KLSI dropped the "Classy" name, referring to itself by their call letters.

-1991-94: Hot Adult Contemporary
+KMXV (1991–Present)

+Hot AC (1991–1994)

 Following the purchase of the station by Apollo Broadcasting in April 1990, the station rebranded as "Mix 93".
-In addition, their call letters were changed to KMXV (which were adopted on November 15, 1991), and the station shifted towards the growing Hot AC format.
+In addition, their call letters were changed to KMXV (which were adopted on November 15, 1991), and the station shifted towards the growing hot AC format.